Scoliosis Surgery: Things to Consider

 - Pseudarthrosis.
 Older teenagers and adults who smoke are more likely to develop a pseudarthrosis.
-This is a condition where there is not enough bone formation.
+This is a condition in which there is not enough bone formation.
 It can cause pain or rod breakage.
 If this occurs, a second surgery may be needed in order to obtain a solid fusion.

 - Nerve damage.
 It is possible that nerves or blood vessels may be injured during these operations.
 Your surgeon or a technician will monitor your nerve function throughout surgery to lessen the risk of a neurological problem following surgery.
 These complications are very rare.

 - Blood clots.
 Another rare complication is the formation of blood clots in the legs.
 These would pose a significant danger if they broke off and traveled to the lungs.

 - Lung complications.
-Problems with lung function following surgery are rare, especially for healthy teenagers.
+Problems with lung function following surgery are also rare, especially for healthy teenagers.

 What happens if the rod breaks?

 Most rods are made of titanium, cobalt chromium, or stainless steel.
-The type of implant used in your surgery will depend on your surgeon's experience, as well as your specific needs.
-Each type of rod is capable of breaking.
+The type of implant used in your surgery will depend on your surgeon's preference, as well as your specific needs.

 A broken rod is a sign that a portion of the spine is not fused.
-Without a solid fusion, the rod will be repeatedly stressed and even a very strong rod will eventually break if repeatedly stressed.
+Without a solid fusion, the rod will be repeatedly stressed.
+Even a very strong rod will eventually break if repeatedly stressed for long enough.
 In most cases, rod breakage requires another operation for revision of the fusion and replacement of the rods.